holochain/runtime-tauri/CONTRIBUTING.md

 ## CI

-Note that CI checks for building `tauri-plugin-holochain-service` and `tauri-plugin-holochain-service-client` do *not* publish the client & service libraries to a local maven repository, but instead use the versions published to Maven Central.
+Note that CI job `build-tauri-plugins` do *not* publish the kotlin client and service libraries to the local Maven repository.

 If your PR makes changes to the client or service library, it will need to be published to Maven Central, before the CI checks of `tauri-plugin-holochain-service` and `tauri-plugin-holochain-service-client` will pass.